Shortarms703/csi4103-final-project/README.md

 # CSI 4103 Final Project

+This repository contains the code for the CSI 4103 project by Joshua Rostenne, Tess Harper, and Jacob Maurice.

-Comparing the performance of model training with forward vs back propagation in calculating the gradients.
+Our project compares the performance of model training with forward vs back propagation in calculating the gradients.

 The [training_time_graphs.ipynb](training_time_graphs.ipynb) is the file run to produce the graphs in the report.